Highlights

 Where to Watch Letter from a Filmmaker: Chantal Akerman

-Want to behold the glory that is 'Letter from a Filmmaker: Chantal Akerman' on your TV, phone, or tablet?
-Tracking down a streaming service to buy, rent, download, or view the Chantal Akerman-directed movie via subscription can be challenging, so we here at Moviefone want to do the heavy lifting.
+Set to enjoy 'Letter from a Filmmaker: Chantal Akerman' from the comfort of your living room?
+Searching for a streaming service to buy, rent, download, or watch the Chantal Akerman-directed movie via subscription can be tricky, so we here at Moviefone want to do the heavy lifting.

-We've listed a number of streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'Letter from a Filmmaker: Chantal Akerman' on each platform when they are available.
-Now, before we get into the various whats and wheres of how you can watch 'Letter from a Filmmaker: Chantal Akerman' right now, here are some details about the Paradise Films, France 2 documentary flick.
+Read on for a listing of streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'Letter from a Filmmaker: Chantal Akerman' on each platform when they are available.
+Now, before we get into the nitty-gritty of how you can watch 'Letter from a Filmmaker: Chantal Akerman' right now, here are some details about the Paradise Films, France 2 documentary flick.

-You probably already know what the movie's about, but just in case...
+Want the short version of the plot?
 Here's the plot: "A filmmaker’s self-portrait, asking hard questions of herself and of us.
 Invoking Aurore Clément as a kind of stand-in or proxy, a glamorous counterpart to Akerman who sports a drawn-on moustache.
 What is cinema for?
 Who is it for?
 If the Mosaic prohibition on making graven images includes film images, then where does that leave a Jewish filmmaker?" .